usmanhalalit/viocon/README.md

 # Viocon
 A simple and flexible IoC or Service container for PHP.

-It can be extrmely helpful to decouple your dependencies.
+It can be extremely helpful to decouple your dependencies.
 You can also mock dependencies at runtime.

 ## Installation